tusher-A/tusher-A/README.md

 ## Heyyo, I'm Tusher! 👋

 ### <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" width="45px"> About Me:
-**Software Devlopment Engineer** with more than 3 years of industry experience.
-Mostly been working in the Front-end with Javascript based libraries and framework.
-Finding my way towards the Back-end whenever I get time.
+**Software Devlopment Engineer** with more than 4 years of industry experience.
+Have solid working experience with React and TypeScript.
+Working knowledge in backend technologies such as AWS Lambda, AppSync, CloudFront, DynamoDB etc.
 </br>

 #### Front-end: